 whether it's wearing short sleeves in winter (i bring their jacket, just in case), eating something that i don't think is the healthiest choice, or buying the heavily advertised, pricey toy that i'm sure will break within two days of purchase, i let them learn lessons from these sorts of things as much as is feasible.

-Your freedom ends where another person’s begins–no one should have the right to bulldoze or disregard another.
-(Incidentally, I have an entire book about this topic, to be available soon!)
+your freedom ends where another person's begins--no one should have the right to bulldoze or disregard another. (incidentally, i am writing an entire book about this topic)

 it's about continually striking a balance, modeling respect for others and for ourselves, and gently intervening when necessary.